MaxWeiChen/PINIX_Web/web/source/PressKit-Alina/en/index.md

 ---
 + **Description**
 **《Alina of the Arena》**
-The game combines "Slay the Spire" and "Into the Breach", it's a roguelike deck builder and hexagon tactics game.
-You play as a slave named "Alina" who kills everyone to entertain audiences in a survival arena.
+A roguelite deckbuilding tactics game that combines elements from 'Slay the Spire' and 'Into the Breach'.
+Play as a gladiator to survive.
+With roguelite deckbuilding and hex-based tactics, no longer bound by simple attack and defense.
+Make use of dodges and knockbacks to stay alive!

 <!--+ **History**  -->
 <!--+ **Features** -->